ierusalim/php-random-gen/README.md

 ```

 The generation of random arrays occurs in memory, so with a large number
-of elements (100,000 or more) this can work slowly depends of generation models.
+of elements (100,000 or more) this can work slowly if using non-simple models.

 But, when using simple numeric keys (1,2...n) and simple values range 0-65535,
-time of generation array of 1 million elements (with depth 2-3 levels)
+generation time of array 1 million elements (with depth of nested 2-3 levels)
 is less than 1 second.

 See example: